getsentry/self-hosted/README.md

 If you'd like to protect your Sentry install with SSL/TLS, there are fantastic SSL/TLS proxies like [HAProxy](http://www.haproxy.org/) and [Nginx](http://nginx.org/).
-You'll likely to add this service to your `docker-compose.yml` file.
+You'll likely want to add this service to your `docker-compose.yml` file.

 ## Updating Sentry